raystack/frontier/docs/docs/reference/metaschemas.md

 </TabItem>
 </Tabs>

-**Note:** The default user, organization, group and project MetaSchemas are in this [repository](https://github.com/raystack/shield/tree/feat/json-schema-validation/internal/store/postgres/metaschemas)
+**Note:** The default user, organization, group and project MetaSchemas are in this [repository](https://github.com/raystack/frontier/tree/feat/json-schema-validation/internal/store/postgres/metaschemas)

 ## Disabling MetaSchemas

-In a Shield instance if one wants to diable the MetaSchema validation in either of users, group, organization or roles metadata.
+In a Frontier instance if one wants to diable the MetaSchema validation in either of users, group, organization or roles metadata.
 It is recommended to updated the MetaSchema's **`additionalProperties`** field value to **`true`**.
-Shield provides APIs to manipulate these schemas at the endpoint **`/v1beta1/meta/schemas`**.
-See the [API Reference](../apis/shield-service-create-meta-schema.api.mdx) for more details.
+Frontier provides APIs to manipulate these schemas at the endpoint **`/v1beta1/meta/schemas`**.
+See the [API Reference](../apis/frontier-service-create-meta-schema.api.mdx) for more details.